rooster06/circularUniformDistSampleGenerator/README.md

 # circularUniformDistSampleGenerator
-Uniform DistSample Generator from a circular region of unit radius
+Random Uniform Distribution Sample Generator from a circular region of unit radius